Jimmi08/e107-plugins-used-by-e107sk/README.md

 No idea how this plugin was created.
 Probably inspired by Oxigen cookie plugin, but maybe just lang strings was used.

 Don't use it, but it still works.

+## JM Download plugin for e107

+Plugin for extending core Download plugin.
+Just backup.

+Note: there was really improvement in core in this area.
+Not sure if this is needed anymore.
+Note: next extending was done in jmcore plugin.
+Need to be revised.